Table of Contents_

 Award: BEST FOR DIETARY RESTRICTIONS

-The Victoria has long been a popular choice for good reason- it’s a solidly and beautifully constructed skillet, pre-seasoned with 100% non-GMO, heart-healthy flaxseed oil, certified to adhere to some religious dietary restrictions, and has a maximum cooking temperature of 500 degrees F. It’s also made by a family-owned company with strong eco-credentials.
+The Victoria has long been a popular choice for a good reason- it’s a solidly and beautifully constructed skillet, pre-seasoned with 100% non-GMO, heart-healthy flaxseed oil, certified to adhere to some religious dietary restrictions, and has a maximum cooking temperature of 500 degrees F. It’s also made by a family-owned company with strong eco-credentials.

 Award: BEST FOR OMELETTES